matthewbenincasa/matthewbenincasa/README.md

 - 👋 Hi, I’m @matthewbenincasa
 - 👀 I’m interested in Video Production, Machine Learning, DevOps, and Jack Benny
 - 🌱 I’m currently learning Docker and Ansible
-- 💞️ I’m not looking to collaborate currently, As I am in the process of leveling up
+- 💞️ I’m not looking to collaborate while I level up
 - 📫 How to reach me ... this section under construction
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ... this section is also under construction